• Skip to primary navigation

 • Toasted nuts - toasted and chopped pecans or walnuts go great with pumpkin.
 Or, get fancy and toss on some homemade Candied Pecans.

-• Candied bacon - Candied Bacon is another delicious candied savory topping idea.
+• Candied baconCandied Bacon is another delicious candied savory topping idea.
 Make as directed then chop into bits and sprinkle over the top.

-• Flavored syrups- we recommend Pumpkin Spice Syrup or Apple Cider Syrup.
+• Flavored syrups– we recommend Pumpkin Spice Syrup or Apple Cider Syrup

 • Whipped Cream - skip the canned stuff and make Homemade Whipped Cream.
 For a little extra flair, add a touch of cinnamon.

-A stack of waffles on a white plate.
+Pumpkin waffles stacked on a plate.

 Frequently Asked Questions